CaptainCrowbar/crow/docs/options.md

 The `add()` function will throw `setup_error` under any of the following
 conditions:

 * The option name has less than two characters (not counting any leading hyphens).
 * The name or abbreviation contains any whitespace or control characters.
 * The abbreviation is not an ASCII character.
 * The name or abbreviation has already been used by another option.
-* The description string is empty or contains only whitespace.
+* The description string is empty (or contains only whitespace).
 * The `anon` or `required` flag is used with a boolean option.
 * Any anonymous options appear after an anonymous, container-valued option (which will have already swallowed up any remaining unattached arguments).
 * A required option is in a mutual exclusion group.
 * A pattern is supplied for a variable of any type other than `std::string`.
-* The pattern is not a valid regular expression (using PCRE2).
+* The pattern is not a valid PCRE2 regular expression.
 * Both a default value and a pattern are supplied, but the value does not match the pattern.
 * A container variable is not empty (container-valued options can't have default values).
-* You try to create the `--help` or `--version` options manually.
+* You try to create the `--help` or `--version` options explicitly.

 Behaviour is undefined if `add()` is called after `parse()`.